Wurst-Imperium/Mo-Glass/README.md

 It's not that Mo Glass doesn't have support for connected textures, it's that connected textures mods don't have support for Mo Glass (or any other mod that adds stairs/slabs).

-This might change one day as people make new mods all the time, so do let me know if there a connected texture mod that supports stairs now.
+This might change one day as people make new mods all the time, so do let me know if there is a connected texture mod that supports stairs now.
 I'd be happy to add the extra texture files needed (if any) to make that work with Mo Glass.

 ## Crafting Recipes